-- Changes to the color of the skin and fecal matter
+- Changes to fecal matter and skin color.

-Your tortoise may have too much fat or protein in its diet.
-In fact, degenerative liver disease is usually caused by poor nutrition and chronic fat changes.
+A tortoise may have too much fat or protein in its diet.
+Degenerative liver disease is usually caused by poor nutrition and excess fat.

-Correcting your tortoise’s diet is always recommended.
-You should allow your tortoise more time to bask under UV light, as this can boost its metabolism and immune system.
+Improving the tortoise’s diet is always recommended.
+Allow the tortoise more time to bask under UV light, which can boost its metabolism and immune system.

 Tortoise Skin Turning Black